mazwat/mazwat.github.io/cybernetics-ws.md

  - Audio PLAYING
  - Enemy IN RANGE

 There are numerous states in a system and often these are monitored in relatively naive ways.
 Using an `if` statement or  a `switch case` nested in an `update` or a `loop`.
-We may still deploy these to detect thresholds but nonetheless we can use more advanced to
+We may still deploy these to detect thresholds but nonetheless we can use more advanced programming techniques to manage and transition effectively avoiding ambiguity, memory leaks and continuousl calibrati

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTQ4MDcyMjUsMTA2NjAwNzgxOF19
+eyJoaXN0b3J5IjpbLTEwODYzNDcyMzYsMTA2NjAwNzgxOF19
 -->